adam-p/yesterday-i-learned/random.md

 1. Alec Guinness (Ben Kenobi) died ages ago (2000).
 He was old enough to experience the Jedi purge and two other world wars.
 1. [Adding automatic transmission fluid does not clean your engine][reddit 60]; not sure why it must be said.
 1. There are more binary stars (orbits around another star) than unary stars.
-1. According to The Hangover, Baklava is pronounced bakLAva.
-However, everybody else on the Internet says BAKlava.
 1. [Common sense][reddit 61] is ordering things from a fast food restaurant only if the ingredients appear in more than one item, which makes sure they are fresh.
 1. The "only male child"s of the world are people who, since the beginning of life,
 1. Moscow, in its native tongue, sounds like "MOSKva".